diagrid-labs/dapr-pluggable-component-supabase/README.md

     dotnet run
     ```

-## Run the Dapr process and test the state store
+## Run the Dapr process and test the Supabase state store

 1. Open a new terminal and use the Dapr CLI to run the Dapr process